 Also be sure to select an agency that always has contract CRA positions available so that you can work at your desired utilization level.

-Assumption: Independent clinical research consultants must invest in their own retirement as well as withhold their own federal, state, and local taxes.
+Assumption: Independent CRAs must invest in their own retirement as well as withhold their own federal, state, and local taxes.

 Reality: This is a true assumption, but it isn’t a bad thing.

 Solution: Robert Kiyosaki quotes ‘It’s not how much money you make, but how much money you keep…’ As an independent consultant, you can write off everything considered to be a business expense.
 This can include non-reimbursed travel expenses, home office equipment and supplies, home office space, internet and telephone services, health insurance for your family, etc.

 So yes, you do have to withhold your own taxes, but this doesn’t mean you pay more taxes.
 Actually, due to your new business deductions, you should expect to pay less.

 Along those same lines, it is extremely easy to set up your own retirement plans.
 Establishing a 401k or Defined Benefit program will not only prepare you for the future, but will also further reduce your current tax burden.